livechat/livechat-public-docs/js-api/_methods.md

 ```

-Use this snippet if you want to hide chat window at particular page(s).
+Use this snippet if you want to hide chat window on particular page(s).

 ## Agents are available